Clean and Safe Environment

 Reducing flood risks and reducing the risk related to other climate-related disasters – investment

-Urban waste water discharge and treatment projects – investment
+Urban waste water discharge, treatment and re-use projects – investment

 Drinking water supply and savings projects – investment